-Residential use shall be allowed in the COR future land use designation as part of a mixed-use development project as allowed under Goal 18.3 4.3 in any of the seven six CRAs designated in Policy 18.1A.4.
-4.2B.4.
-Residential densities shall be as provided under Goal 18.3. in Policy 4.3A.3.
+Residential use shall be allowed in the COR future land use designation as part of a mixed-use project as allowed under Goal 4.3 in any of the seven CRAs designated in Policy 4.2B.4.
+Residential densities shall be as provided in Policy 4.3A.3.